erlerobot/erle_gitbook_python/lists/function_+_lists.md

-## Function + lists
+## Introduction: Function + lists

-Functions can also take lists as inputs and perform various operations on those lists.Ler's see an example to understand how it works:
+Functions can also take lists as inputs and perform various operations on those lists.In later chapter we will deepen in this topic.

+For now,let's see an example to understand how it works:

 ######Practice 1